Jash-2000/Git-and-Github-Tutorial/README.md

 # Git-and-Github-Tutorial
+If you are very new to git, read through the readme first.
+If you want to revise a topic, than you can go to any of the above topics.
+They contain detailed instrudtions for use.

 ## About VCS and Git

 We can think of version control from the perspectives of content, teams, and agility.
 Version control manages a collection of changing and improving files which we can call a project.
 The complete history of the project is tracked and available at any time.
 Version control also supports teams working on that collection of files.
 Teams work in many different ways, and a good version control system will support many of their workflows or ways of getting work done.
 Version control helps support collaboration on the project and improves quality through facilitating team communication and reviews.
 Finally, version control enables agility, the ability to adapt quickly and constructively to a changing environment.